-For most people, swimming pools are for leisure – sunbathing poolside, splashing around with the kids, and entertaining friends.
-However, for other people, swimming pools are primarily for, well, swimming.
-If you’re one of these people, then you might enjoy having your own lap pool that approximates the dimensions of a swimming lane at the Y. But what are the right lap pool dimensions?
+For many people, swimming pools are for leisure – sunbathing poolside, splashing around with the kids, and entertaining friends.
+But for others, swimming pools are primarily for, well, swimming.
+If you’re one of these people, then you might enjoy having your own lap pool that approximates the dimensions of a competitive swimming lane.
+The question is, what are the right lap pool dimensions?

 Finally, the pool should be deep enough so that you’re in no danger of scraping your fingers on the bottom.
-Plan on 3 1/2 feet minimum.
+Plan on at least 3 1/2 feet.

 So, taken all together, lap pool size should be: